Minor explosion at Hawaii volcano spews more ash into the air

 On Saturday, hundreds of construction workers and volunteers, including officials from the Hawaii National Guard and the Hawaii Regional Council of Carpenters, began building 20 temporary housing units in Pahoa for families forced from their homes.

-Reporting by Gina Cherelus in New York; Editing by Bill Berkrot
+Reporting by Gina Cherelus in New York; Editing by Bill Berkrot and Sandra Maler